etaskr/coding-task/README.md

-# etaskr Coding Task
+# Application

-a Node.js application which shows the current temperature based on current location.
+a Node.js/AngularJS application which shows the current temperature based on current location.

 ## Installation

+* You must install node.js on the machine first (https://nodejs.org)
-* Go to the root of the application folder
+* In the terminal/console, go to the root of the application folder
-* Type 'npm install' to start the installation
+* Type 'npm build' to start the installation

 ## Usage

-* Type 'node server' to start the app
+* Type 'npm start' or 'node server' to start up the app
 * Open a web browser and go to http://localhost:8081/ (works with all browsers except Chrome) or https://localhost:8082/ (works with all browsers including Chrome)
+* You can toggle between Celsius and Fahrenheit by clicking on the C or F (set automatically based on location at first)

 ## Default Environment Variables